 Some products may require treatment to make them safe.
 Items that are restricted because of the risk of pests and disease will be seized and destroyed by the Australian Quarantine and Inspection Service (AQIS).

-For more detailed information about bringing in food, animals, plants, animal or plant materials or their derivatives visit AQIS website www.homeaffairs.gov.au/trav/ente/brin
+For more detailed information about bringing in food, animals, plants, animal or plant materials or their derivatives visit DAFF website.